Trail braking: Motorcycling

 First, it gives more traction because the downward force on the front tire is increased by load transfer.
 Second, as the brakes are applied and the weight shifts forward, the forks are compressed.
 The compression of the forks changes the motorcycle's steering geometry, decreasing stability in a way that makes the motorcycle more apt to lean and more quickly change direction.
 Third, decreasing speed decreases the motorcycle's cornering radius.
 Conversely, accelerating while turning increases the motorcycle's cornering radius.

 Fourth, trailing off the brakes while entering blind or tight corners allows the rider to slow if something unexpected blocks the rider's path.
 Because the motorcycle is already on the brakes and the front tire is getting additional traction from already slowing, the rider can slow even more with very little risk, depending on surface conditions.
 However, applying the brakes after the motorcycle is already leaned over can be risky, depending on surface conditions and lean angle.

-Traditionally, trail braking is done exclusively with the front brake even though trailing the rear brake will effectively slow the motorcycle, also decreasing the turning radius.
+Traditionally, trail braking is done exclusively with the front brake, even though trailing the rear brake will also effectively slow the motorcycle and decrease the turning radius.

 The rider's ability to correctly choose their turn in, apex, and exit points reduces or eliminates the need for prolonged trailing of the brakes into turns.
 This technique is commonly used when racing, but can enhance control, increase sight distance through the turn, and add evasive options for street riders.